How to decrypt TLS traffic in Wireshark

 ECDHE Decryption

-To decrypt a PCAP with Wireshark you need to have an SSLKEYLOGFILE
+To decrypt a PCAP with Wireshark, you need to have an SSLKEYLOGFILE

 How to get the SSLKEYLOGFILE

-It is supported by Firefox, Chrome, Curl, mitmproxy, Exim,
+It is supported by Firefox, Chrome, Curl, mitmproxy, Exim, and others.

 Windows